atredispartners/aidapal/README.md

 ![simple_usage](https://github.com/atredispartners/aidapal/assets/17786253/3f3845e1-3641-4f8c-9279-18368bc93e2f)

-The speed of generation is going to depend on the hardware you are execting on, the above example is representative of usage on ARM (Mx) based macbooks.
+The speed of generation is going to depend on the hardware you are executing on, the above example is representative of usage on ARM (Mx) based macbooks.